railsadminteam/rails_admin/docs/base-configuration.md

 **current_user method**

-The current_user is usually inferred from your Devise settings and added to your initilizer file automatically.
+The current_user is usually inferred from your Devise settings and added to your initializer file automatically.

 If needed, it can be customized as such: